zzbalews/Balewski_Neuron_2022/README.md

 - bandpass filtered LFP magnitudes, aligned to task events (200ms, 100ms, and 20ms boxcar smoothing)

 #### Single unit regressions and population decoding output (default: expect in `output_regressions` and `output_decoding`)
 - single unit regression outputs
 - value decoding (free trials only): decoding strength (% change from baseline posterior probability) and states for chosen, unchosen, and unavailable values
 - direction decoding (free trials only): decoding strength (posterior probability) and staets for chosen and unchosen direction

+#### Expected data directory structure from server
+More info here.

 ## Code organization

  - `info`: meta data for each recording session
  - `functions`: general matlab functions, used for all analyses
  - `data_*`: placeholders for expected data locations (contact Joni for data)